PalisadoesFoundation/talawa-api/INSTALLATION.md

 # Installation using standard way

+This is the recommended way to set up talawa-api.
+Docker comes with its own set of complexities and if you're a beginner you're better off without it.

 ## Install node.js

 Best way to install and manage `node.js` is making use of node version managers.
 Two most popular node version managers right now are [fnm](https://github.com/Schniz/fnm) and [nvm](https://github.com/nvm-sh/nvm).
 We'd recommend `fnm` because it's written in `rust` and is much faster than `nvm`.
 Install whichever one you want and follow their guide to set up `node.js` on your system.